facebook/zstd/CONTRIBUTING.md

  1<your-test-data>         :      8990 ->      3992 (2.252), 302.8 MB/s , 628.4 MB/s
 ```

-Unless your performace win is large enough to be visibile despite the intrinsic noise
+Unless your performance win is large enough to be visible despite the intrinsic noise
-on your computer, zstdbench alone will likely not be enough to validate the impact of your
+on your computer, benchzstd alone will likely not be enough to validate the impact of your
 changes.
 For example, the results of the example above indicate that effectively nothing
 changed but there could be a small <3% improvement that the noise on the host machine
 obscured.
 So unless you see a large performance win (10-15% consistently) using just